Subscribe to the Golf Blog

 Hole #9

 Finishing out the front is the tough par-5, the 9th hole that can make or break your front nine score.
 The 9th hole is lined with bunkers down the left side.
 To make matters a bit more difficult, wetlands extend the entire length of the hole on the right side of the fairway and cross about 50 yards in front of the green.
-If you can avoid the bunkers or wetlands, it gives you a perfect opportunity to lay up around the 100 yard marker.
+If you can avoid the bunkers or wetlands, it gives you a perfect opportunity to lay up around the 100-yard marker.
 This leaves your third shot into a green that slopes severely right to left.
-Making par on the 9th-hole will win you the front nine 60% of the time.
+Making par on the 9th hole will win you the front nine 60% of the time.

 Barefoot Norman – The Back 9

 As you approach the 10th tee, you get your first glimpse of the IntraCoastal Waterway.
 The Barefoot Norman course is the only one of the four courses at Barefoot Resort & Golf that has Waterway views.
 Not only does this hole have Waterway views, but six of the eight holes after it as well.
 The par 3, 10th hole is guarded with the waste bunkers and the waterway on the right side.
-There is a bailout to the left of the green (not visable from the tee, this is where the GPS on the carts comes in) that goes back into the Greg Norman “Bump and Run” philosophy if the green is missed.
+There is a bailout to the left of the green (not visible from the tee, this is where the GPS on the carts comes in) that goes back into the Greg Norman “Bump and Run” philosophy if the green is missed.

 Hole 10 at Barefoot Norman Golf Course